-Basics of Using Zoom
+Basics of using Zoom

-Using Zoom to Record a Presentation Video
+Using Zoom to record a presentation video

-Zoom is not only an excellent tool for online video meetings and webinars, it can also be used for recording video presentations.
+Zoom is not only an excellent tool for online video meetings and webinars, but it can also be used for recording video presentations.
 You can initiate a Zoom meeting without any other participants and you still have all of Zoom’s presentation tools at your disposal, as well as the ability to record.
 These features are all available with your University of Manchester Zoom account.

-Breakout Rooms in Zoom
+Breakout rooms in Zoom

 Breakout rooms in Zoom can enable your attendees to discuss amongst themselves in small groups on whatever subject you want.
 Take a look at our video on how to set this up:

 Zoom has more settings than just the basics and for those of you wanting to run large conference calls, lectures or breakout rooms, you may need to set things up in advance.
-This following video covers all the options you have at your fingertips for Zoom.
+The following video covers all the options you have at your fingertips for Zoom.

-Further Help and Support
+Further help and support